Integral Picard group of some stacks of polarized K3 surfaces of low degree: Stacks of complete intersections

 The second one, denoted $\FF(a,b,n)$ (see \parref{par:FF}), is the stack whose objects are families of complete intersections of two hypersurfaces of degree $a$ and $b$ inside a Brauer-Severi variety having $n$-dimensional fibres.

-We give a presentation of these stacks as quotients (\propref{prop:GG is a quotient} together with \propref{prop:FF is a quotient}) and we compute their Picard groups (\propref{prop:Pic GG} and \propref{prop:Pic FF}).
+We give a presentation of these stacks as quotients (\propref{prop:GG is a quotient} and \propref{prop:FF is a quotient}) and we compute their Picard groups (\propref{prop:Pic GG} together with \propref{prop:Pic FF}).